Caroline Kuza 3 minute read

 10%

-The rise in household electricity bills, nationally, since President Trump took office, despite his promise to cut Americans’ energy bills in half.
+The rise in residential electricity prices compared with early 2025, even though President Trump promised he would cut Americans’ energy bills in half.

-While many factors are driving the increase, the administration’s efforts to obstruct clean energy isn’t helping, says Ted Kelly, an attorney for the nonprofit Environmental Defense Fund.
+While many factors are driving the increase, the administration’s effort to obstruct clean energy isn’t helping, says Ted Kelly, an attorney for the nonprofit Environmental Defense Fund.

 Plumes of smoke coming out of a coal power plant

-More than 2 million people live near a facility granted a “pollution pass.”
+More than 2 million people live near a facility granted a “presidential pass" to pollute more.
 (Getty)

 “Right now, when you look at what’s cheapest to put on the grid, it’s solar and wind and battery storage,” says Kelly.
 “One cause of the high energy bills is this intervention by the Trump administration to block and slow deployment of clean, affordable energy.”

-The upside: In December, a federal judge struck down the Trump administration’s ban on wind energy permitting.
-And judges have overturned all five Trump administration stop-work orders on offshore wind projects already under construction, unleashing clean power for more than 2.5 million homes and businesses.
+Legal pushback: Last year, a federal judge struck down the Trump administration’s ban on wind energy permitting.
+Since then, judges have overturned five Trump administration stop-work orders on offshore wind projects already under construction, unleashing clean power for more than 2.5 million homes and businesses.

 $80 million +

-The Trump administration ordered the plant in Michigan, one of the biggest sources of pollution in the state, to stay open just one week before a long-planned retirement, at the cost of $60,000 each day.
+The Trump administration ordered the plant in Michigan, one of the biggest sources of pollution in the state, to stay open just one week before a long-planned retirement, at a cost of roughly $600,000 per day.

-The administration also ordered other coal power plants in Colorado, Indiana and Washington to stay open, derailing carefully laid plans to shutter these expensive, unreliable facilities and move to cleaner, more affordable energy.
-The Colorado plant extension order would rack up $85 million in costs for consumers.
-If orders continue for other coal power plants scheduled to retire nationwide, the price tag could reach $6 billion.
+The administration has also ordered other coal-fired power plants in Colorado, Indiana and Washington to stay open, derailing carefully laid plans to shutter these expensive, unreliable facilities and move to more affordable energy.
+EDF experts estimate that the price tag could reach $6 billion if similar orders continue for other U.S. coal-fired power plants scheduled to retire.

 What's next: EDF, public interest groups and state officials are suing the U.S. Department of Energy in federal court to stop the extensions.